-Attributing results to controllable aspects (strategy and effort) fosters students' beliefs in self.
-Providing feedback that focuses on the process conveys the importance of effort and motivates students to persist when learning.
-Research has shown that this type of feedback is particularly supportive of at-risk students.
+Providing feedback that focuses on the process of developing skills conveys the importance of effort and motivates students to persist when learning.
+When students believe that their skills can be developed through dedication and hard work instead of innate abilities, they can develop a growth mindset.
+Research has shown that this type of feedback is particularly supportive of marginalized students.

 Watch how this school incorporates growth mindset feedback as an inherent element of its culture.
 They implement techniques for teachers and peers to give and receive respectful and specific feedback, encouraging a growth mindset approach.
 They also use language such as "good mistake" and "aha mistake moment" to describe their mistakes, seeing them as opportunities for growth.